 The Victorian Government initially approached us to understand the Canadian experience.
 Their productive and positive approach, as well as their commitment to innovation, made it clear to us that Victoria was the right place to establish our headquarters and R&D facility.
 We’ve committed $16 million to generate jobs and help the Victorian Government reach its goal of creating jobs, attracting investment and developing high-quality, locally-produced products to meet patient needs.
 Spectrum Cannabis Australia’s priority is to domestic patients and this will be supported by our objectives to undertake local R&D, and education for the medical and general community.

 Our focus will be Australian patient access, and we’ll explore other Asia Pacific areas as they come online.
 Our view is that consistent supply to the Australian market is a key pillar of access.

 Research is underway between Canopy and Agriculture Victoria.
 Tell us more.

-We signed a formal research collaboration agreement with Agriculture Victoria, part of the Department of Economic Development, Jobs, Transport and Resources, at the beginning of the year, which will focus on medical applications for cannabis genetics – specifically strain development, cultivation and processing.
+We signed a formal research collaboration agreement with Agriculture Victoria, part of the Department of Jobs, Precincts and Regions, at the beginning of the year, which will focus on medical applications for cannabis genetics – specifically strain development, cultivation and processing.